A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

-Indeed, restricting our classical scattering events to the nuclei introduces a time-dependent force component, acting as a constraint on the stochastic treatment of the nuclear degrees of freedom.
+Indeed, restricting our classical stochastic scattering events to the nuclei has astonishing consequences, since it introduces a time-dependent force component, acting as a constraint on the stochastic treatment of the nuclear degrees of freedom.
 In more detail, the (now) deterministic photon degree of freedom connects $\bold{R}$ and $q_\alpha$ in a non-trivial way (see Eq.~(\ref{eq:langevin_pt}) for $\gamma^\prime=0$), which violates the conservative-force assumption of the nuclear Langevin Eq.~(\ref{eq:langevin_m}).
-However, conservative forces are a necessary requirement to reach canonical equilibrium.\cite{sachs2017langevin} Consequently, the non-conservative force entering the stochastic equations of motion will give rise to non-equilibrium nuclear dynamics,\cite{sachs2017langevin} exactly as we intended.
-Certainly, the emergence of non-conservative forces is somehow expected on physical grounds for a polaritonic system, due to the coupling to the \textit{transversal} photonic fields.
-In that sense, our MD inspired approach ensures that effectively transversal force components are considered in the stochastic treatment of the classical nuclei.
+The non-conservative force entering the stochastic equations of motion will give rise to non-equilibrium nuclear dynamics for the nuclei,\cite{sachs2017langevin} exactly as we intended and visualize in Fig. \ref{fig:pes}.
+Certainly, the emergence of non-conservative forces is somehow expected on physical grounds for a reduced polaritonic system, due to the coupling to the \textit{transversal} photonic fields.
+In that sense, our MD inspired approach ensures that effectively transversal force components are considered in the stochastic treatment of the classical nuclei dynamics.
 However, at the same time, our model preserves standard canonical equilibrium dynamics in the limiting case of zero coupling strength ($\lambda\rightarrow 0$), i.e. in absence of light-matter interaction, as one would expect.
 Consequently, our model provides a simple classical alternative to the full quantum-statistical treatment of the entire polaritonic system, which is practically unfeasible for realistic systems.
 In addition, our approach further rationalises the \textit{ab initio} QEDFT simulations in Ref.~\citenum{schafer2021shining} which observe a clear resonant condition in agreement with experiment and infer non-equilibrium nuclear dynamics under NVE conditions by explicitly considering multiple nuclear degrees of freedoms.
-Moreover, the proposed emergence of cavity-induced non-equilibrium nuclear dynamics under vibrational strong coupling could potentially explain why modified equilibrium rate theories were not able to reproduce the experimentally observed reaction rates based on reduced degrees of freedom (i.e., reaction coordinates).
-Indeed, the presence of non-conservative nuclear forces offers a tempting explanation to capture the observed resonance phenomena in an \textit{ab initio} MD setting, since one does not necessarily expect a smooth dependency on internal system parameters (e.g. cavity frequency) anymore.
-For example, it has been demonstrated that stochastic resonance phenomena can emerge in presence of non-conservative forces without (!) additional external driving, i.e. solely caused by stochastic noise.\cite{gang1993stochastic} It can be anticipated that the isolated polaritonic system indeed meets the necessary prerequisites if only the nuclei are weakly coupled to a Langevin bath.
-Therefore, looking at our initial reaction-rate mystery from the perspective of \textit{ab initio} MD, tuning the cavity on resonance could in fact mean that stochastic resonance conditions are met with respect to the thermal environment, which are then utilized to steer the (now) non-equilibrium nuclear reaction dynamics, whereas the entire polaritonic system remains in thermal equilibrium.
+Note that in accordance with the QEDFT simulations, our semi-classical reasoning is restricted to a certain set of fundamental observables.
+In our case those are the nuclear coordinates $\bold{R}$, whereas predictions for fluctuations and other observables are less reliable.
+We further note that this makes the proposed classical probability distribution an auxiliary quantity analogous to the Kohn-Sham wave function in density-functional theories.~\cite{Evans_2016}